-In 2013, California Assembly Bill AB 182 was enacted, limiting the issuance and terms of Capital Appreciation Bonds (CABs) for community college construction projects.
-CABs issued prior to AB 182 allowed for extended repayment schedules for up to 40 years with delayed principal and interest payments resulting in a high debt to principal ratio.
+In 2013, California Assembly Bill AB 182 was enacted, limiting the issuance of Capital Appreciation Bonds (CABs) for community college construction projects.
+CABs allowed for extended repayment schedules for up to 40 years with delayed principal and interest payments resulting in a high debt to principal ratio.
 None of Los Rios' bond issuances utilized any CABs and all previous series met all of the requirements of AB 182.